 “Not everyone wants your kinda help, my brother,” said a voice from the end of the alley.
 Black Lightning turned at hearing the familiar voice.
-A black man dressed in sharp suit with a wide brim hat approached.
+A short black man dressed in sharp suit with a wide brim hat approached.

 “Two-Bits!
 You keepin’ your nose clean?” the hero asked.

 “You know me,” the newcomer said, a gold tooth reflecting in the light as he smiled.
 He approached the crate, trying to make out the writing.
 “What the boys after tonight?”

 Black Lightning joined him.
 “Looks like they hit up the electronics store on Isabella.
 It’s an air-conditioner, I think.
 One of those larger window units.”

 “AC, huh?”
 Two-Bits Tanner said.
 “Can’t say I blame ’em.
 It’s been gettin’ mighty hot lately.”

 “Agreed,” Black Lightning said.
 “Say, mind keepin’ an eye on this while I haul these two down for a visit with Inspector Henderson?”

 Black Lightning nodded and rounded up the two fallen thieves.

 It helped having someone he could turn to in his war against crime in the inner city.
 Like his old friend Peter Gambi, Two-Bits Tanner had been a great aid to fighting that war.
 Help like this was something that Jefferson Pierce thanked God for often in his prayers.